 - Dental Hygiene

-If you already have a Level II Dental Assisting Diploma from an accredited college or a National Dental Assisting Examining Board Certificate, the Canadian Forces may place you directly into the any required on-the-job training program following basic training.
+If you already have a Level II Dental Assisting Diploma from an accredited college or a National Dental Assisting Examining Board Certificate, including a registration/licence with the provincial regulatory body where applicable (for provincial regulatory organizations, click here) and 900 hours clinical experience within the last three years, the Forces may place you directly into the any required on-the-job training program following basic training.
+No minimum experience is required for new graduates.
 Basic training and military occupation training is required before being assigned.

 Non-commissioned Member Subsidized Training and Education Plan (NCM-STEP)